-Professor Therese McGinn, DrPH, is principal investigator of the Reproductive Health Access, Information and Services in Emergencies (RAISE) Initiative.
+Therese McGinn is the Founding Principal Investigator of the Reproductive Health Access, Information and Services in Emergencies (RAISE) Initiative.
 Previously and also at the Mailman School, she served as deputy director of the Averting Maternal Death and Disability Program (AMDD) and as principal investigator of the Monitoring and Evaluation Program of the Reproductive Health Response in Conflict Consortium.
-During her 30+ years of public health work in resource-poor settings globally, Dr. McGinn has focused on using sound data collection and analysis to improve the scope and quality of reproductive health services, in order for men and women to make important choices about their sexual and reproductive lives.
-She has worked most extensively in Africa, and also in Latin America, Asia and Europe.
+During her 30+ years of public health work in resource-poor settings globally, Dr. McGinn focused on using sound data collection and analysis to improve the scope and quality of reproductive health services, in order for men and women to make important choices about their sexual and reproductive lives.
+She worked most extensively in Africa, and also in Latin America, Asia and Europe.
 Over the last two decades, her work has focused on implementation science related to establishing reproductive health services in countries affected by armed conflict.
-In addition to her applied research activities globally and teaching responsibilities, Dr. McGinn participates in professional conferences and contributes to professional literature.
+In addition to her applied research activities globally and teaching responsibilities, Dr. McGinn chairs a global humanitarian initiative, mentors MSPH doctoral students, participates in professional conferences and contributes to professional literature.

 DrPH, 2004, Columbia Univeristy